 Talking of family, even if you think that you’re shrewd enough to remain out of Facebook’s, or any social networking site for that matter, spooky loop of voyeuristic observation and manipulation, (and there are some very sharp people out there on megabuck salaries who know you’re not), what about the younger people in your life?

-Millions of young people in Britain would not want a college, university or potential employer to conduct an Internet search on them unless they could first remove content from social-networking sites, according to research by the Information Commissioner's Office (ICO).
+Millions of young Internet users would not want a college, university or potential employer to conduct an Internet search on them unless they could first remove content from social-networking sites, according to research by the UK Information Commissioner's Office (ICO).
 As many as 4.5 million, or 71 percent, of people aged between 14 and 21 would want the option to pull information off Facebook, MySpace, Bebo and other sites.
 But almost 60 percent have never considered that what they put online now might be permanent and could be accessed in years ahead.

 David Smith, deputy commissioner at the ICO, said: "Many young people are posting content online without thinking about the electronic footprint they leave behind.
 The cost to a person's future can be very high if something undesirable is found by the increasing number of education institutions and employers using the Internet as a tool to vet potential students or employees."